2009 Budweiser Shootout: Background

-The 2009 Budweiser Shootout was the first of two exhibition stock car races of the 2009 NASCAR Sprint Cup Series, and the 31st annual edition of the event.
+The 2009 Budweiser Shootout was the first of two exhibition stock car races of the 2009 NASCAR Sprint Cup Series, and the event's 31st annual edition.
 It was held on February 7, 2009, in Daytona Beach, Florida, at Daytona International Speedway, a superspeedway that holds NASCAR races.
 The standard track at Daytona International Speedway is a four-turn 2.5 mi superspeedway.
 The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.

 The Budweiser Shootout was created by Busch Beer brand manager Monty Roberts as the Busch Clash in 1979.
 The race, designed to promote Busch Beer, invites the fastest NASCAR drivers from the previous season to compete.
 The race is considered a "warm-up" for the Daytona 500.
 It was renamed the Bud Shootout in 1998.
 The name changed to the Budweiser Shootout in 2001, the Sprint Unlimited in 2013 and the Advance Auto Parts Clash in 2017.

-A total of 28 cars were eligible to compete in the race, including the top six teams based on owners' points from the 2008 season from each of the series four manufacturers (Chevrolet, Dodge, Ford, and Toyota).
-In addition to the first 24 cars eligible for competing, each of the four manufacturers received one "wild card" berth for a car or driver not already qualified, for previous Cup Series champions and past Shootout winners based on the 2008 owners' points.
-The race was 75 laps long (as opposed to 70 laps in the 2008 race), with two segments of 25 and 50 laps.
-In between the segments there was a ten-minute pit stop.
-During the pit stop, teams were able to change tires, add fuel, and make normal chassis adjustments, but they were not be allowed to change springs, shock absorbers or rear-ends.
-Also, all the work was done in either the garage or on pit road.
-Afterward, the race was restarted with one lap behind the pace car.
-The caution laps, as well as the green flag laps were scored in the race.
+There were 28 cars eligible to enter the race, including the top six teams from each of the series' four manufacturers (Chevrolet, Dodge, Ford, and Toyota) based on owners' points from the 2008 season.
+In addition to the initial 24 cars, each of the four manufacturers gained one "wild card" berth for a car or driver not already qualified, for previous Cup Series champions, and past Shootout winners based on the 2008 owners' points.
+The race was 75 laps long (up from 70 laps in the 2008 race), with two segments of 25 and 50 laps.
+A ten-minute pit stop was scheduled in between segments.
+Teams could change tires, add fuel, and make regular chassis tweaks in either the garage or on pit road during the pit stop, but could not change springs, shock absorbers or rear-ends.
+The race was then restarted one lap behind the pace car.
+The race counted both caution and green flag laps.
 Dale Earnhardt Jr. was the race's defending champion.